Karanja75/Power-BI-Profitability-Dashboard/README.md

-#  📊 Profitability Dashboard FINANCIAL YEARS(2022–2025)
+#  📊 PROFITABILITY DASHBOARD FINANCIAL YEARS(2022–2025)
 To evaluate the financial health of the company by analyzing profitability across multiple dimensions.